Amiynarh/DEVFEST2025/README.md

 ##  Phase 4: The Global Network (The Glue)

-Now for the magic.
+You are now ready to execute the steps to create the Global External HTTP Load Balancer infrastructure.
+This is the "magic" that will give you the single, global IP address and automatically inject the user's location.
 We need to stitch these three services together behind a single Anycast IP Address.

 ### 1\.
 The Global IP